UsamaK98/mleng/README.md

 If you encounter errors related to the Ollama service:

 1. Ensure Ollama is installed and running
-2. Check that you have pulled the required model (`ollama pull llama3`)
+2. Check that you have pulled the required model (`ollama pull qwq`)
 3. The application will attempt to initialize the Ollama service automatically if not provided

 ### Embedding Dimensions